alisson-gomesc/jkniv/jkniv-whinstone/src/site/content/markdown/converter.md

 # Mapping Data Types

-There are two ways to mapping data from java to database:

-- **Translate**: is an implicit conversion, applied over the type retrieved from database and translate to java type when the types mismatch.
-For example: the column is `timestamp` and java type is a `java.util.Calendar`.
-Another common scenario is when the column is `Decimal` and java type is `java.lang.Double`.
-- **Converter**: is an explicit conversion, applied before set data to POJO value from java to database and vice-versa, always work the two ways.
-The **Converter** has preference over **Translate**.
+The converters are used to transform the data types from Java to JDBC and vice-versa.
+They can be used implicit or explicit way.

+When are registered in `repository-config.xml` file work implicitly transforming the types and when are annotated at Field or Methods work explicitly.

+- implicit converter
+- explicit converter on Field (overload implicit)
+- explicit converter on Method (overload Field)

 ## Converter